cajoue/frontend-nanodegree-mobile-portfolio/README.md

 func call | 0.29 | 0.24
 updatePos | 0.05 | 0.05

+#### scroll Fix3
+used a lovely transform instead of style change in updatePositions

 ### Optimized results
 #### Console messages from Timing API
 Time to generate pizzas on load: 48.26 ms